p2pcollab/lmdb-rs/README.md

 Idiomatic and safe APIs for interacting with the [Symas Lightning Memory-Mapped Database (LMDB)](http://symas.com/mdb/).

-This repo is a fork of [danburkert/lmdb-rs](https://github.com/danburkert/lmdb-rs) with fixes for issues encountered by [mozilla/rkv](https://github.com/mozilla/rkv).
+This repo is a fork of [mozilla/lmdb-rs](https://github.com/mozilla/lmdb-rs) that enables encryption of data at rest in LMDB. lmdb-rs is itself a fork of [danburkert/lmdb-rs](https://github.com/danburkert/lmdb-rs) with fixes for issues encountered by [mozilla/rkv](https://github.com/mozilla/rkv).

 ## Building from Source